 Generally speaking, a crossbow will outlast your desire to use it.
 Unless you’re the type that never, ever wants to upgrade your bow, you’ll never wear out any of today’s crossbows.
 Limb failures, with rare exceptions, are a thing of the past.
 Strings, cables?
 Yes.
 You’ll need to replace those every couple of years.
 But the overall bow will last as long as you could want it to.

 Q: What Should I Look For When Buying a Crossbow?

 This question is easier answered by what you shouldn’t look for.
 Don’t fall in love with a name brand simply because of social-media hype or slick marketing campaigns.
 Don’t choose a bow based solely on price or the camo finish it comes in.

 Shoot every model you’re considering and evaluate it only on how it shoots, how it feels and whether it “fits.”
 Price, camo, brand name—all are secondary considerations that should come into play only after you’ve settled on a couple of models that you know you’d be happy with.

 Any time you start talking about the “best” of anything, you’re entering a conversation of a subjective nature.
-My version of perfect is hardly the same as anyone else’s and that’s perfectly fine.
-There are, however, some commonalities we should keep in mind: We want a bow that shoots.
+My version of perfect is hardly the same as anyone else’s, and that’s perfectly fine.
+There are, however, some commonalities we should keep in mind.
+We want a bow that shoots.
 We want a bow that will last.
 We want a bow that fits our style of hunting and shooting.
-Tackle those three with a model that fits comfortably into your budget and you’ve just found your best crossbow for the money.
+Tackle those characteristics with a model that fits comfortably into your budget and you’ve just found your best crossbow for the money.